 More data and more IoT devices, often geographically dispersed, indeed tend to be found in large-scale IoT projects and in IoT use cases in industries where a lot of data gets generated and leveraged, and certainly where there are a lot of remote IoT sensors, gateways and so forth (which form the first layer of the IoT technology stack).

-So, we are indeed talking about industries such as energy, oil and gas and the industrial markets of Industry 4.0, along with smart cities and building management where there is also quite some movement to the edge as is the case in most industries and applications where IT and OT converge
+So, we are indeed talking about industries such as energy, oil and gas and the industrial markets of Industry 4.0, along with smart cities and building management where there is also quite some movement to the edge of IoT as is the case in most industries and applications where IT and OT converge

 As mentioned in an article on the pretty significant impact of ever more IoT data on IT infrastructure, for now most processing of IoT data still happens in the datacenter.
 Yet, at the same time as we are really at the verge of the explosion of IoT data, investments in network edge equipment are poised to grow significantly and are already on the second spot of changes to IT resources as a result of IoT projects in industry.
 Moreover, already little under half of companies process IoT data at or nearby the edge.
 This includes data aggregation, data filtering and data analysis, as you can read in the mentioned article, which contains September 2017 data from a 451 Research press release (PDF opens).
 Moreover, the 451 Research doesn’t specifically focus on those industrial markets alone.

 IoT gateways and IoT platforms moving to the edge: the staggering growth of IoT edge platform revenue

 Now, what does all this have to do with IoT platforms and, more specifically with IoT edge platorms?